 How is aid paid?

 Aid is only paid after the course begins.
-Your aid will be disbursed approximately 30 days from the start date of the course(s).
-A student must be half-time to receive any federal funds.
+Your aid will be disbursed approximately 10 days from the start date of the course(s).
+A student must be at least half-time to receive any federal funds.

 What is half-time?

-An undergraduate student will be considered half-time, if he/she is enrolled in 6 credits and submits a unit every 30 days in each course in which he/she is enrolled.
-The courses must be completed within the 15 week period.
-A graduate student will be considered half-time if he/she is enrolled in at least 3 credits during the 15 week semester and a unit is submitted at least every 30 days.
-The 30 day time-frame restarts each time you submit a unit.
-The course must be completed within the 15 week term thus you will probably need to submit assignments more often.
+An undergraduate student will be considered half-time, if he/she is enrolled in 6 credits.
+The courses must be completed within the 12 week period.
+A graduate student will be considered half-time if he/she is enrolled in at least 3 credits during the 10 or 12 week term.

 What is full-time?

-An undergraduate student will be considered full-time, if he/she is enrolled in 12 credits and submits a unit every 30 days in each course in which he/she is enrolled.
-The courses must be completed within the 15 week period.
-A graduate student will be considered full-time if he/she is enrolled in at least 6 credits during the 15 week semester and a unit is submitted at least every 30 days.
-The 30 day time-frame restarts each time you submit a unit.
-The course must be completed within the 15 week term thus you will probably need to submit assignments more often.
+An undergraduate student will be considered full-time, if he/she is enrolled in 12 credits concurrently.
+The courses must be completed within the 12 week period.
+A graduate student will be considered full-time if he/she is enrolled in at least 6 credits concurrently during the 10 or 12 week term.

 What is Satisfactory Academic Progress?